Myeongdong Street Food Complete Guide for First-Time Visitors

 -

-Fruit Skewers & Fresh Juices: For something refreshing, grab a skewer of fresh strawberries, grapes, or a cup of freshly squeezed juice.
-It's a colorful contrast to the fried delights.
+Fruit Skewers & Fresh Juices: Need something refreshing?
+You can totally grab a skewer of fresh strawberries or grapes, or even a cup of freshly squeezed juice.
+It's a nice, colorful contrast to all those delicious fried delights.

 Price Range: 3,000 - 5,000 KRW